Omer-Sella/qecc/relaybp.md

 # Relay BP
 Based on the paper: Improved belief propagation is sufficient for real-time decoding of quantum memory https://arxiv.org/pdf/2506.01779

+Relay BP starts with an implementation of belief propagation, but with a leak factor for every marginal.

 Some points to keep in mind and investigate:
 "Figure 2 compares both XZ- and XYZ-decoding to standard benchmarks.
 For the BB codes, we compare to BP+OSD+CS-10 (via the LDPC package [47] using 10,000 BP iterations, with a combination-sweep (CS) of10);"